USS Kinkaid: History

 Kinkaid underwent a period of overhaul in June 1995.
 As a result of a reorganization of the Pacific Fleet's surface ships into six core battle groups and eight destroyer squadrons, Kinkaid was reassigned to Destroyer Squadron 21.
 The reorganization was scheduled to have been completed by 1 October 1995, with homeport changes to be completed within the next year.

+On January 11, 1996, it deployed to the Persian Gulf.

 In mid-1997, as part of the Nimitz carrier battle group, Kinkaid took part in Pacific Joint Task Force Exercise 97-2 (JTFEX 97–2).
 The exercise was conducted off the coast of southern California and also included units from the Air Force, Army and Japan.
 Nimitz, from 20 July through 24 July, then conducted a warfighting demonstration called Surge Exercise (SURGEX), during which it demonstrated the firepower of the carrier/airwing team and its ability to sustain continuous operations in support of forces ashore in the initial four days of a conflict when a deployed carrier might be the only asset available to provide such support.
 During the exercise, Comstock, Kinkaid and Ford practiced maritime interception operations.
 Kinkaid also escorted the civilian merchant ship Viking Serenade through the simulated "war zone".

 Kinkaid then deployed as part of the Nimitz carrier battle group.
 After Western Pacific visits in Yokosuka, Japan, and Hong Kong, a planned visit to Singapore was canceled when Iraq violated a United Nations imposed "no fly" zone.
 With Nimitz directed to proceed to the region immediately to reinforce Operation Southern Watch operations, Kinkaid arrived in the Persian Gulf on 12 October after transiting the Strait of Hormuz.

 During Nimitz's deployment in the Persian Gulf, Kinkaid was accused by Iran of spying on its military exercises.
 Kinkaid was, however, in port in Bahrain at the purported time Iran claimed the spying was taking place.

 Kinkaid returned on 28 February 1998, from a six-month Persian Gulf deployment.
 During the deployment Kinkaid served as Tomahawk ready strike platform, helped enforce the no-fly zone in Southern Iraq and conducted maritime interception operations.